Become a Certified Toilet Training Specialist — Helping Hands Therapy Services™

 • Complete all Level 1 requirements

-• Complete all specialist modules + 12-week curriculum
+• Complete all specialist modules + 12-Week Clinical Implementation Roadmap

 • Complete full clinical toolkit modules